-Coastal ecosystems serve unique ecological functions and provide critical defense for coastal human communities.
+Coastal ecosystems serve unique ecological functions and provide critical services and defense for coastal human communities.

-Estuaries, coastal wetlands, coral reefs, rocky and sandy shorelines, and coastal forests are experiencing many direct and indirect effects of climate change.
-Water level changes, increased storm events, shoreline erosion, ocean acidification, and warmer waters are all affecting these important ecosystems.
-Taking action now can will help coastal systems adapt to a changing climate, while also providing important benefits for coastal human communities.
+Coastal wetlands and estuaries, rivers, rocky and sandy shorelines, and coastal forests are experiencing many direct and indirect effects of climate change.
+Water level changes, increased storm events, flooding, shoreline erosion, and warmer waters are all affecting these important ecosystems.
+Natural resources professionals can take action now to help coastal systems adapt to a changing climate, while also providing important benefits for coastal human communities.

 Adaptation in Action